 By 1874, 325 Beacon had been leased from Augustus Loring by Rufus Hayden Whitney and his wife, Emily Burton (Stevens) Whitney.
 They previously had lived at the Hotel Vendome.
 He was a wholesale dry goods merchant and later a banker and broker.
 By 1876, they had moved to the Longwood district of Brookline, and by the 1877-1878 winter season, they were living at 329 Beacon.

-They continued to live there during the 1879-1880 winter season, but moved soon thereafter to 360 Marlborough.
+They continued to live at 325 Beacon during the 1879-1880 winter season, but moved soon thereafter to 360 Marlborough.

 325 Beacon was not listed in the 1881 Blue Book.